 Uranian, n. & a.
 A male homosexual in a perceived Greek tradition.
 Mostly used of and by pederastic writers between 1889 and 1930.
 [Derived, like the slightly older German word Urning, from the Greek association of pederasty with the goddess Aphrodite sprung from Οὐρανός (Ouranos), the heavens.]

 xiang gong, 相公, Chinese n.
-A refined and well-trained boy prostitute.
+A young and beautiful male performer, sometimes also a prostitute.

 wakashu, 若衆, Japanese n.
 A boy aged between 11 or 12 and 18 or 19, and recognisable as such from hair-shaving ceremonies performed at those ages, only boys of this age range being eligible to have adult lovers in pre-modern Japan.